-Viral alert attributed to a 'Captain Abraham Sands' of the Jacksonville Police Department warns that evildoers are exposing unsuspecting victims to the AIDS virus by attaching HIV-contaminated needles to gas pump handles.
+Viral alert warns that evildoers are exposing innocent victims to the AIDS virus by attaching HIV-contaminated needles to gas pump handles.

 Description: Internet hoax